Duration

 Assist with the distribution and collection of evaluation materials.

-Implement volunteer recruitment initiatives on University of Waterloo and Laurier University campuses, in high schools, and community.
+Develop and implement volunteer recruitment initiatives on Campus (local University and College), in high schools, and community.

 Carry out volunteer screening practices including scheduling and participating in volunteer interviews, completing references, and facilitating tutor training sessions.